jroivas/cnnla/README.md

 Comment is marked with hash `#` and lasts until end of line.
 Only one experssion per line.
 White space is insignificant otherwise.

+## Conditionals

+Basic conditionals are of course supported.

+On this case B connection is executed, if 0 is connected to A, then C is executed.

+    1 -> A
+    A -?> B
+    A -?!> C